kanaria69/Mainecoco/README.md

-## Why do cows wear bells?
-Because their horns don't work.
+## Why are fish easy to weigh?
+Because they have their own scales.